Question 1[6 Marks]

 Consider the following circularly linked list

-Given the node prior (called PREV_NODE) to the correct insert location for a new node containing the integer 32, describe how the new node should be added to the linked list in such a way that the list remains sorted.
+Given a new node containing the number 7 (called NEW_NODE) and a pointer (called PREV_NODE) which points to the node containing the number 8, describe how the new node should be added to the linked list in such a way that the circularly linked list remains both properly formed and sorted.

 With respect to the binary search tree above, list all the nodes values according to the order in which they are visited by the following tree traversals.